 Manifold Air Temperature (MAT) Thermocouple

-4.4.4 Engine Vacuum (VAC) Transducer (P/N 691206-50) The VAC transducer measures the vacu
+4.5.4 Engine Vacuum (VAC) Transducer (P/N 691206-50)

 The VAC transducer measures the vacuum signal in the air intake system between the air cleaner and AGM inlet.
 Standard, one to four vacuum transducers may be installed.